 - a.
 The property at 228 Barrera is currently vacant, but previously featured a 1-story commercial structure and a 2-story residence and auto structure that first appear on the 1951 Sanborn Map.
 The property was vacant on the 1912 Sanborn Map.
 The block consists of 1-story and 2-story single-family and multi-family residences and infill construction.
-The lot at 228 Barrera is located beside a contemporary 2-story residential structure.
+The lot at 228 Barrera is located beside a contemporary 2-story residential structure and a 1-story historic structure.
 The property is contributing to the Lavaca Historic District. - b.
 CONCEPTUAL APPROVAL Conceptual approval is the review of general design ideas and principles (such as scale and setback).
 Specific design details reviewed at this stage are not binding and may only be approved through a Certificate of Appropriateness or final approval. - c.
+CASE HISTORY The applicant's previous proposal was conceptually reviewed by the HDRC on April 20, 2022, and the request was referred to a Design Review Committee meeting.
+The DRC met on April 26, 2022, and discussed simplifying the rooflines, reconsidering the hierarchy of the proposed carport, and the human scale of rear elevation.
+The applicant has returned to the HDRC for conceptual approval of the revised proposal. - d.
 SETBACK & ORIENTATION According to the Guidelines for New Construction, the front facades of new buildings should align with the front facades of adjacent buildings where a consistent setback has been established along the street frontage.
 Additionally, the orientation of new construction should be consistent with the historic examples found on the block.
 The applicant has proposed to construct a 2-story, single family residence.
 The frontage of the residence will be oriented to the north and will face Barrera.
 The existing properties along Barrera are oriented toward Barrera.
-The applicant has proposed a front porch setback of 14'-2" and the proposed setback for the carport volume is 11'-4".
-The proposed setbacks are well behind the setbacks of the adjacent structures.
-Staff finds the proposal consistent with the Guidelines. - d.
+The applicant has proposed a front porch setback of 6' and the proposed setback for the carport volume is 19'-10".
+The proposed setbacks are behind the setbacks of the adjacent structures, which are set back 2' and 5'-3" from the property line.
+Staff finds the proposal consistent with the Guidelines. - e.
 SCALE AND MASSING The applicant has proposed to construct a 2-story residential structure with a second-story extension to accommodate a row of clerestory windows.
 According to Guideline 2.A.i for New Construction, new structures should feature a height and massing that is similar to historic structures in the vicinity.
 In residential districts, the height and scale of new construction should not exceed that of the majority of historic buildings by more than one story.
 The block within the Lavaca Historic District features 1-story and 2-story historic structures and 2-story units of new construction.
 The block to the east of Indianola features 2-story infill.
-Staff finds that the proposed scale and massing of the structure appears generally appropriate and that the applicant should submit foundation and floor heights to staff for review prior to returning to the HDRC. - e.
-ROOF FORM The applicant has proposed alternating shed roof forms, with roof of the carport volume sloped toward Barrera and the roof of the residential volume sloped toward the rear and a flat roof volume along the south elevation.
+The applicant has submitted foundation heights of 1'-6."
+Staff finds that the proposed scale and massing of the structure appears generally appropriate. - f.
+ROOF FORM The applicant has proposed a shed roof and a flat roof form.
 According to Guideline 2.B.i for New Construction, new construction should feature roof forms that are consistent with those predominantly found on the block.
 The adjacent structures on Barrera feature front gable, cross gable, pyramidal, hip, flat, and shed roof forms.
 The neighboring contemporary structure features a shed roof form paired with a front gable roof form.
 Staff finds the proposal consistent with the Guidelines.